 For a full list of approved programmes, please visit the NMC website.
-Specific entry requirements for each programme vary from depending on the university, college or provider.
+Specific entry requirements for each programme vary, depending on the university, college or provider.
 You are advised to contact each individual provider to find out more.

 Upon graduation, your university will update the NMC database, so you can record your qualification.
 Once your details have been approved, you will be sent a statement of entry to the register.